MarcusP-P/WindowsInstall/README.md

 * Use one drop file to keep state, rather than one for every stage

 ### Missing bits
-* Start the store app to load the updates before we begin
 * Auto elevate to Admin
 * While doing rebooting, re-start script on login automatically
 * Do upgrades before WSL to allow for an update to a more recent version of Windows